tin2tin/2D_Cutout_People/README.md

    - If you want the add-on to load automatically the next time you start Blender, click **Save Preferences** at the bottom left of the Preferences window.

 ### 8. **Use the Add-on:**
-   - The functionality of the add-on will now be available within Blender, usually under a specific tab or menu depending on the type of add-on.
+   - The functionality of the add-on will now be available within Blender, in the sidebar of the 3D View.

+### 9. **Enable Enviroment:**
+- On the first run, you must enable the environment, and dependencies will be downloaded.
+- On each start-up of Blender you must click the Enable Environment, to get it running.

 That's it!
 Your add-on should now be installed and ready to use in Blender.